Madrid Xanadú

 Madrid Xanadú is a large shopping mall and entertainment center in Arroyomolinos, Madrid, Spain.
 Constructed next to the Autovía de Extremadura highway, the mall is one of Europe's largest, with over 222 shops, eateries, and a 15-screen Cinesa Movie Theater.
 The most distinctive attraction is Madrid SnowZone, an indoor ski slope.
 The slope is from a Canadian company, Intrawest.
-The mall was named after the 1981 film Xanadu, starring Oliva Newton-John.
+The mall was named after the 1980 film Xanadu, starring Olivia Newton-John.